 - If your cat has been missing less than 1 week, consider scheduling on-site assistance immediately.
 You will receive an on-site estimate once you complete a Lost Pet Form.
 For more information on how on-site services work, please read below.

-- If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone consultation.
-Phone consultations are $120, and if you later decide to purchase on-site assistance, this will be deducted from the on-site services fee.
+- If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone or email consultation.
+If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to the cost of a Basic Consultation) will be deducted from the on-site services fee.

 How a Lost Outdoor-Access Cat Search Works

 When an outdoor-access cat goes missing from his home (or a familiar location), there are often many different things that could have happened.
 For this reason, I usually start with a comprehensive phone consultation to determine the highest probability causes and then instruct you in the most important steps to start looking for your cat.

 Next I usually come on-site and conduct a thorough search in the area of your cat’s typical territory to make sure that they aren’t trapped, injured and hiding or deceased close to home.
 Very few outdoor-access cats are located during a search, but this is still a very important step since your cat’s life is in danger if they are injured or trapped.
 You might expect your cat to meow if trapped or come home if injured, but the natural behavior of a frightened or injured cat is to hide in silence so it is easy to overlook them when searching.
 Doing a physical search is most effective in the week after your cat goes missing.